Rudy Mück Information Site

 Rudy Mück Information Site ...

-We hope to be able to update the site early this year when we have time - our time is focused mainly on our Quality Brass website here:
+We have decided to put this site into maintenance mode and update only as we have time since our time is focused mainly on our Quality Brass website here:

 We got a note from Chris D., who goes by